Public display FAQs

 Further information on satellite premises and licences is available on our website.

-The HTA has four overarching standards which are consent, governance and quality, premises, facilities and equipment and disposal.
+The HTA will assess whether an establishment can meet a number of licensing Standards.
+These were developed in consultation with representatives from the Public Display sector.
+These relate to the consent provisions of the Human Tissue Act 2004 (HT Act), governance and quality systems, traceability and premises.
 The Museums, Libraries and Archives Council (MLA) sponsored by the Department for Culture, Media and Sport has put in place a national accreditation scheme with standards relating to the management of collections and the needs of users.
 The HTA’s standards for public display complement the standards set by the MLA.

 The HTA inspects establishments which are licensed for public display.
 The HTA has published summary compliance reports for the public display sector which summarise compliance with our standards.